 How Accurate Is A Compulsive Liar Test?

-Updated March 27, 2024by Regain Editorial Team
+Updated October 16, 2024by Regain Editorial Team

 Getty/Inside Creative House

-Compulsive lying is more common than you think - learn the signs
+Compulsive lying is more common than you think

 Lying is something most people have done at one time or another.
 Children often begin lying almost as soon as they can talk, pointing the finger of blame at someone else or answering "no" to a question that should be given a "yes."
 To some degree, lying is accepted as a necessary part of engaging in social niceties; you often swerve the truth a little bit to avoid hurting people's feelings or to get out of a commitment you do not want to make.
-But what separates these types of lying from compulsive lying?
+But what separates these types of lying from compulsive lying or pathological lying?
 Keep reading to find out more about compulsive lying and what can be done to seek help.

 What is compulsive lying?